-While customary rights may not be recognized much effort has been made to facilitate ethnic minorities and communities to be able to have secure land tenure and participate in SFM and CFM through a basket of legal land use titling measures that support and encourage local involvement in forest management, including long term (50 year) renewable, transferable government guaranteed land and forest titles.
-Where forest land is accessed by local communities, communal ownership can provide rights and help protect forests and some districts have allocated protection forest land to communities and communes for forest protection and development.
-However, the Civil Code does not consider communities as legal entities per se for the purpose of land allocation.
+While customary rights may not be recognized much effort has been made to facilitate ethnic minorities and communities to be able to have secure land tenure and participate in SFM and CFM through a basket of legal land use titling measures that support and encourage local involvement in forest management.
+The measures include long term (50 year) renewable114, transferable government guaranteed land and forest titles.
+This process is continued in the new Forestry Law which places more emphasis on the involvement of ethnic minorities (Articles 4 and 94) and introduces prioritisation for them (Article 14 in the Forestry Law and this is in line with the Land Law Article133) and as noted encourages communal forestry (Article 102).
+Where forest land is accessed by local communities, communal ownership can provide rights and help protect forests and some districts have allocated protection forest land to communities as legal entities per se for the purpose of land allocation.
 This means that, unlike households and individuals, they are not eligible for receiving LURCs, i.e. they cannot transfer, convert, lease, inherit and joint venture by forest and forestland use right.
 However, a community can apply for a LURC on production forest land by forming a cooperative or an association.

 There are examples of this arrangement, for example in Thai Nguyen Province.
-While much of the forest land is still managed by state forest management entities (SFCs or PFMBs and SUFMBs), and they can restrict access to this forest land, the reality on the ground is that in forest-dependent communities where there has been limited forest land allocated, individual households can still access these forests.
+While much of the forest land is still managed by state forest management entities (SFCs or PFMBs and SUFMBs), and they can restrict access to this forest land (although this will now be more difficult as Article 102 of the new Forestry Law requires state forestry managers to work with local forest dependent communities) the reality on the ground is that in forest-dependent communities where there has been limited forest land allocated, individual households can still access these forests.
 This access includes harvesting of NTFPs and tree felling for household construction purposes.
 Some individual households can "over-exploit" this informal access by the over-harvesting of NTFPs for commercial purposes and quasi-commercial logging albeit on a small scale.
 In general, while there is restricted access to and use of forest resources, forest dependent households are not normally denied (they may face agreed extraction limits) access on a "de facto" basis.
 Hence lack of tenure per se does not mean lack of access.
 What a lack of tenure means is that there is the possibility of restricted formal access to forest resources by forest-dependent households.